aPrayer: memorial service for microorganisms

 Actually, life can be considered with at least two aspects: One is a biological object, being described as a biological complex or organism.
 The other is life as an intersubjective presence, which is perceived to an observer as a more emotional object or relationship, which is exampled by the feelings at funerals and commemoration.
 Our aPrayer (artificial/aesthetic/alternative prayer) project aims to reconsider the relationship between the two aspects, the biological and the intersubjective, by raising such questions, as an artificial/aesthetic narrative generator: Are artificial cells and lives worth commemoration?
 What is death to artificial cells?
 Would they relativize the concepts of death and commemoration?
 Thinking over these matters leads us to reframe the lifeness, if any, of artificial cells and their cultural and philosophical implications.

-We founded a stone monument to think over lifeness of artificial cells/lives in Japan as an artistic project in Ibaraki Prefecture, and started annual memorial services.
-At the initial memorial service, we prepared a glass jar containing experimental tools which had been actually used for representative artificial cell studies at nine laboratories.
-One year later, the jar was buried beneath the monument.
+We founded two stone monuments (one for artificial cells and lives, the other for microorganisms) to think over lifeness of artificial cells/lives and microorganisms as an artistic project in Ibaraki Prefecture, Japan, and started annual memorial services.
+At the initial memorial service, we prepared two glass jars, one containing experimental tools which had been actually used for representative artificial cell studies at nine laboratories, and the other containing samples and tools related to microorganisms used for fermentation foods produced locally in Ibaraki prefecture.
+One year later, these jars were buried beneath the monuments.

 This project has been inspired by two Japanese customs: the memorial services for the souls of non-living objects, and the ones for experimental animals.
 Such memorial services retrospectively acknowledge that “something was alive.”
 Importantly “something” to be acknowledged is not limited to biological species, which are acknowledged as “life in the past” retrospectively.
 This aspect would be interesting to reevaluate the lifeness of artificial life/cells, because the study of artificial life is science, technology and culture to create vital feeling by combining non-living materials.